-Here it is a week before I fly across the country and attend my first multi-day photography workshop, the Portrait Masters.
+Here it is a week before I fly across the country and attend my first multi-day photography conference, the Portrait Masters.
 While I regularly attend workshops provided by the Maine Professional Photographers Association (MPPA), I always think it’s wise to invest in yourself at least once a year and really get outside of your comfort zone.
 For me, that is finding new ways to create portraiture.

 Sue Bryce is one of the world’s foremost figureheads in the contemporary portraiture space.
 It’s arguable that she has reignited a surge in the portraiture market with her signature style of capturing astounding connections with her clients and bringing out their true beauty.
 There is something about this style of photography that speaks to so many women and men.
 They get the chance to have an heirloom quality portrait hanging in their home that can be a centerpiece of their decor.